 While promoting every product, we make sure to transparently indicate the name of the artisan, cooperative, or workshop that created it.
 We also make sure to include the cultural and historical implication of each product along with the skill required to make it.

-In other words, we transmit point one to the public to raise awareness of one of Lolo’s main goals: to promote lo bien hecho en Mexico.
+In other words, we raise awareness of one of Lolo’s main goals: to promote “lo bien hecho en Mexico.”
 This is how we put a stop to the systematic and historical discrimination that exists in and towards Mexicans, especially those of indigenous descent.

 The end result is to have all indigenous communities who have been previously, currently, and continuously marginalized together with non-indigenous creators and/or designers from Mexico thrive and with them their families and communities.

-As a small, family owned business, we are still learning by trial and error but always with our humanity on the front line.
-If you have any questions or would like to continue this conversation, feel free to contact us.
+As a small, family owned business, we are still learning by trial and error but always with our humanity on the front lines.
+If you have any questions or would like to continue this conversation, feel free to Contact us.